tanmanpp/nanopore_data_work_flow_with_ui/README.md

 ## Introduction

--To reduce inconvenience for beginners in bioinformatics, this project provides an interface that serves as a basic analysis platform.
+To reduce inconvenience for beginners in bioinformatics, this project provides an interface that serves as a basic analysis platform.
--It also shows the exact commands executed under the hood, helping users understand the processes and serving as a bridge for future learning and skill advancement.
+It also shows the exact commands executed under the hood, helping users understand the processes and serving as a bridge for future learning and skill advancement.
 ---

 ## Features